KadenParker1/Non-Linear-Graph-Neural-Network-Class-Identification/README.md

 - data_gen.py creates nonlinear graph data and trains a gnn on class identification for single uses and writes the data into test_runs/

+- dataTEST.py similar to data_gen, but with a few more features for analysis on individual GNN's

 - heatmap.py takes data from test_runs/ and generates a heatmap of GNN performance (TODO) Heatmaps are then saved in Images/

 - pandas_data.py simply plots csv data on a plot without the heatmap